cse-sim/cse/doc/src/docs/input-data/surface.md

 Specifies the thermal conditions assumed at surface exterior, and at exterior of any subobjects (windows or doors) belonging to current surface.
 The conditions accounted for are dry bulb temperature and incident solar radiation.

-<%= csv_table(<<END, :row_header => false)
+{{
-AMBIENT,        Exterior surface is exposed to the 'weather' as read from the weather file.
+  csv_table("AMBIENT,        Exterior surface is exposed to the 'weather' as read from the weather file.
 Solar gain is calculated using solar geometry&comma; sfAzm&comma; sfTilt&comma; and sfExAbs.
 SPECIFIEDT,     Exterior surface is exposed to solar radiation as in AMBIENT&comma; but the dry bulb temperature is calculated with a user specified function (sfExT). sfExAbs can be set to 0 to eliminate solar effects.
 ADJZN,          Exterior surface is exposed to another zone&comma; whose name is specified by sfAdjZn.
 Solar gain is 0 unless gain is targeted to the surface with SGDIST below.
 GROUND,         The surface is in contact with the ground.
 Details of the two-dimensional foundation design are defined by sfFnd.
 Only floor and wall surfaces may use this option.
 ADIABATIC, Exterior surface heat flow is 0.
-Thermal storage effects of delayed surfaces are modeled.
+Thermal storage effects of delayed surfaces are modeled.")
-END
-%>
+}}

 **sfExAbs=*float***